 Cooperative Diversified Education – 8300420 – 11th & 12th

 Guided Workplace Learning – 8300430 - 11th & 12th

 It is very important for students to maintain good attendance throughout the school year.
 Poor attendance will result in immediate removal from these programs.
 If a student is absent from school, their work hours for that day will not be calculated as part of their required hours for a grade.

-BUSINESS AND INFORMATION TECHNOLOGY:
+DIGITAL INFORMATION TECHNOLOGY:

 HEALTH SCIENCE EDUCATION:

-NMHS students in the Health Occupation Program have the opportunity to shadow in the field with Munroe Regional Medical Center along with addition local facilities.
+NMHS students in the Health Occupation Program have the opportunity to shadow in the field with Adventist, formerly Munroe Regional Medical Center along with addition local facilities.
 Students must provide their own transportation to job shadow sites.
 Students are required to be members of the HOSA organization which is the student organization for health occupation program.
 Students are able to compete and demonstrate the skills they have learned in a hands on demonstration.